SeanRemedios/QUANTT-Web-Scraper/README.md

 ## Automatically Run
 To automatically run the program everyday, this can be done in two ways:
-1. Crontab
+1. Crontab <br>
 1a.
-Open a terminal window
+Open a terminal window <br>
 1b.
-Open the crontab file by entering the following command:
+Open the crontab file by entering the following command: <br>
 ```
 crontab -e
 ```